 Complete and detailed explanation of how and when the spill was discovered;

-Photographs illustrating the spill origin, the spill flow paththe extent of the spill, drainage conveyance system entrance and exit, receiving water, and post-cleanup site conditions;
+Photographs illustrating the spill origin, the extent and reach of the spill, drainage conveyance system entrance and exit, receiving water, and post-cleanup site conditions;

-Diagram showing the spill failure point, appearance point(s), and ultimate destinations;
+Diagram showing the spill failure point, appearance point(s), the spill flow path, and ultimate destinations;

 Detailed description of the methodology employed, and available data used to calculate the discharge volume and, if applicable, the recovered spill volume;

-Detailed description of the spill cause(s)
+Detailed description of the spill cause(s);

-;
+Description of the pipe material, and estimated age of the pipe material, at the failure location;

+Description of the impact of the spill;

 Copy of original field crew records used to document the spill; and

 Historical maintenance records for the failure location.

-2. Enrollee’s response to spill:
+2. Enrollee’s response to the spill:

 Chronological narrative description of all actions taken by the Enrollee to terminate the spill;